Ad1tya244/ZK-Password-Manager/README.md

 ### 5. UI — Custom Application Modals
 All confirmation and alert flows (Logout All Devices, Revoke Session, Delete Account, Regenerate Recovery Key, Reconfigure 2FA, Recovery Key Setup) use a unified custom modal system with a consistent dark design — no native browser `alert()`, `confirm()`, or `prompt()` dialogs.

+### 6. Dedicated Security Architecture Page
+A premium, dedicated Security & Architecture page (`/security`) outlines the cryptographic primitives and threat model of the password manager in a structured, benefit-oriented layout.
+It explains the purpose (why) and execution (how) of local key derivation, client-side encryption, emergency recovery, and infrastructure design.

+### 7. Global 401 Session Interceptor & Auto-Logout
+To prevent generic request failure errors inside modals, a global Axios response interceptor intercepts all `401 Unauthorized` responses.
+If a session expires or is invalidated elsewhere:
+- Wipes the browser's local in-memory keys using `EncryptionService.clearSession()`.
+- Automatically logs the user out and redirects to the login screen with an `error=session-expired` parameter.
+- Renders a clean red warning banner: *"Your session has expired.
+Please sign in again."*

 ---

 ## Key Security Architecture Diagrams